Who is Patrick?

 I could dictate on my iPhone and then email it to my staff that were still working in the office.
 They could transcribe and send everything back for me to review.
 I could revise and then OK it, insert my signature and send it back to them to file.

-I could return client phone calls from my cell phone using the Comcast phone app so it looked like the call was coming from my office, even though I told them the truth.
+I could return client phone calls from my iPhone using an app so it looked like the call was coming from my office, even though I told them the truth.
 (Still they didn’t get my cell phone number.)

-We use Rocket Matter as a practice management software program.
+We use a cloud-based practice management software program.
 So we could bill and keep track of calendar appointments.
 Zena was able to book appointments for prospective and current clients.

 We even ran bills while down in Florida.
 Took less than an hour to process invoices and then transfer money from trust to operating accounts.Now we are having the best February we’ve ever had.